OTHER GENERAL OVERARCHING CONCEPTS

 Teeth brushing – every patient even those without teeth have been shown to benefit from tooth brushing, it promotes decreased VAP, lessens thrush, provides routine dental care and simply makes the patient, especially if awake, feel “normal” and help free from halitosis and toxic flavours from medications and fasting.

-Intubated patients should have their teeth / gums brushed BD – no excuses!
+Intubated (and, of course, non-intubated) patients should have their teeth / gums brushed BD – no excuses!

 Bleeding teeth / gums should be gently massaged with mouth probes – no patient has ever required a transfusion as a result of mouth care (well not commonly anyway).